-Pilgrim OPC was formed in 1952 by Christians who desired a church reformed in doctrine and worship.
+Pilgrim Church (OPC), Maine, was formed in 1952 by Christians who desired a church reformed in doctrine and worship in Bangor – a stronghold of liberal congregationalism.
 Reformed in doctrine means that we look to the great affirmations of the Protestant Reformation: Scripture alone, grace alone, faith alone, and in Christ alone.
 These great statements declare: how we know God, how God befriends us, how we can please God, and how He saves us from sin and its eternal consequences.
 Reformed in worship means that our worship is according to the principles of Scripture.
-Each Lord’s Day, in the morning service at 9:25 am and in the evening service at 6 pm, we gather to sing praises to God, hear His Word read and preached from the Old and New Testaments, and pray for the influence of the gospel among us and to the ends of the earth.
-This worship is the high point of our Christian life and service.

-Pilgrim Church is governed by the session, which is made up of the Pastor and five elders.
+Pilgrim Church has 147 communicant members and is governed by the session, which is made up of the Pastor and six elders.
 We also have four deacons, who lead the congregation in ministries of mercy.
 As a particular congregation of the Orthodox Presbyterian Church, all of our officers believe the Bible to be the Word of God, the only infallible rule of faith and practice.
 Additionally, the officers subscribe to the American Presbyterian Church 1789 version of the Westminster Confession of Faith and Catechisms, acknowledging that these subordinate standards accurately summarize what the Bible teaches.

 Becoming a Member